Community Conversations & Outreach

 Death, Something To Talk About

 The McNally “Death, Something to Talk About” series, strives to provide quality community programming to explore the themes of death, dying, loss and grief in a safe and interactive way.
-Due to COVID-19, all of our programs will take place virtually this fall.
+Due to COVID-19, all of our programs will take place virtually until further notice.
 It is our hope that you will join us for one (or all) of these thought provoking discussions.
 Attached to this email you will find more details about each of the programs.
 All programs are free of cost and open to all.
 Access to Zoom is required.
 To register for any of the below programs, email email@example.com or call 905-309-4013 ext.
 31

 Furthering the Conversation with these Programs